manforowicz/manforowicz.github.io/src/posts/intro_to_rust_async/intro_to_rust_async.md

-A common pattern is to [split()](https://docs.rs/tokio/latest/tokio/io/fn.split.html) a connection like [Tokio TcpStream](https://docs.rs/tokio/latest/tokio/net/struct.TcpStream.html) into a read half and write half, and spawn a separate task with each.
+A common pattern is to [split()](https://docs.rs/tokio/latest/tokio/io/fn.split.html) a connection like [Tokio TcpStream](https://docs.rs/tokio/latest/tokio/net/struct.TcpStream.html) into a read half and write half, and spawn a separate task for each.
 This allows you to concurrently read and write.

-If another task wants something to be written, they can send it to the write task with a [Tokio channel](https://docs.rs/tokio/latest/tokio/sync/mpsc/fn.channel.html).
+If another task wants something to be written, it can send it to the write task with a [Tokio channel](https://docs.rs/tokio/latest/tokio/sync/mpsc/fn.channel.html).

 ### Links to useful Tokio stuff